 A substitute teacher may teach when no licensed teacher is under contract with the Board if the District has an emergency situation as defined in State law.
 During an emergency situation, a substitute teacher is limited to 30 calendar days of employment per each vacant position.
-The Superintendent shall notify the appropriate Regional Office of Education within five business days after the employment of a substitute teacher in an emergency situation.
+The Superintendent shall notify the appropriate Regional Office of Education (ROE) within five business days after the employment of a substitute teacher in an emergency situation.
+The Board may continue to employ the same substitute teacher in a vacant position for 90 calendar days or until the end of the semester, whichever is greater, if, prior to the end of the then current 30 calendar-day-period, the District makes a written request to the ROE for a 30 calendar-day-extension and the extension is granted by the ROE.